Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 We recommend you download the DARB app for real-time public transport information in Abu Dhabi (Google Play) | Find it here on the App Store.

-The Abu Dhabi bus system is cheap to use, with most inner-city fares only costing AED 2 per journey.
+The Abu Dhabi bus system is affordable to use, with most inner-city fares costing only AED 2 per journey.

 DOT Link Buses

-Introduced as an experiment in mid-2018, and it looks like they’re here to stay are DOT Links buses.
-These are small minibuses that work for free on a “Hail & Ride” system in more remote parts of the city to get residents from outer areas to the nearest large bus station.
+Introduced as an experiment in mid-2018, it looks like DOT Links buses are here to stay.
+These are small minibuses that work for free on a โHail & Rideโ system in more remote parts of the city to get residents from outer areas to the nearest large bus station.

 Driving in Abu Dhabi